 The pretrial deputies also handle suppression motions, bail reviews, and miscellaneous court calendars.
 Occasionally, they conduct misdemeanor trials, which occur when felony charges are reduced to misdemeanors at the preliminary hearing.

-The team works to assess felony cases in an attempt to reach fair and equitable resolutions of the cases at the earliest possible opportunity.
-The team encourages the immediate sentencing of defendants, where appropriate, significantly reducing costs to San Diego County and taxpayers.
+This team works to assess felony cases in an attempt to reach fair and equitable case resolutions at the earliest possible opportunity.
+The team encourages immediate sentencing of defendants, where appropriate, which significantly reduces costs to San Diego County taxpayers.

 The team is responsible for prosecuting cases that are bound over by the pretrial team and also serious trials that are assigned vertically from the time the case was presented by law enforcement.
 Those cases involve murder, attempted murder, arson and other complex felony cases.

-The unit prosecutes criminals with extensive felony backgrounds, serial robbers and other defendants charged with numerous serious felonies that face extraordinarily long prison sentences.
-In 2015, the prosecutors assigned to the unit closed 30 cases involving 36 defendants whose combined crimes included 81 robberies, 57 residential burglaries, two carjackings and a kidnapping.
-Two life terms and lengthy prison terms ranging from 41 years to 12 years were imposed on these defendants.
+The unit prosecutes criminals with extensive felony backgrounds such as serial robbers and other defendants charged with numerous serious felonies that face extraordinarily long prison sentences.
+In 2016, the prosecutors assigned to the unit closed 47 cases involving 65 defendants whose combined crimes included over 100 robberies, dozens of residential burglaries, and multiple carjacking and kidnapping cases.
+The major violators team consistently obtains lengthy prison sentences on the defendants it prosecutes, including seven life terms and prison terms ranging up to 41 years.

 DUI Homicide Unit